 - Survival Water Pouches – Think survival Capri Suns.
 These heavy duty packets are filled with 125 ml sachets of purified water.
 They are easy to dispense and have a shelf life of 5 years.
 We have these in our pantry to use in bug out situations.

 - 2 Liter Soda Bottles – This is a preparedness measure you can do at home (and recycle at the same time).
 Thoroughly wash your soda bottles with a mixture of soapy water and a ensure all soap residue is washed out.
 Fill bottles with clean drinking water (tap water is fine to store) and screw cap on and secure.
 Note: It’s best to use only soda bottles for water storage.
 Milk protein and fruit sugars cannot be adequately removed from these containers and provide an environment for bacterial growth when water is stored in them.

-- 55 gallon Plastic Drums – Made from FDA approved polyethylene resin (and BPA free), this plastic barrel has the capacity to hold enough water to supply a family of 4 over 13 days worth of water, or 2 people nearly a 30 day supply of water.
+- 55-Gallon Rainwater Collection System – Made from FDA approved polyethylene resin (and BPA free), this plastic barrel has the capacity to hold enough water to supply a family of 4 over 13 days worth of water, or 2 people nearly a 30 day supply of water.
 The dark blue color of this 55 gallon barrel restricts light and helps control growth of harmful algae and bacteria.

 - Water BOB – The waterBOB® is a water containment system that holds up to 100 gallons of fresh drinking water in any standard bathtub in the event of an emergency.
 Constructed of heavy duty food grade plastic, the waterBOB® keeps water fresh and clean for drinking, cooking, washing and flushing.
 This water storage method should be used when a disaster is imminent and about to hit.
 I have 3 water BOBs stashed away in our emergency supply closet just in case!